 In the last few months, I have received about five nominations for two blogging awards, the Liebster Award and the Blogger Recognition Awards.
 I’m absolutely thrilled that my fellow bloggers nominated me for these awards.

 But there is also a part of me that is cautious about these sort of awards.

 For one thing, I don’t like that these awards usually require that you must nominate others.
-Some say it’s about sharing the blogging love but I have seen this abused where some bloggers on blogging groups and public fora ask for those who want to be nominated and may not take the time to check if those bloggers actually qualify for these awards.
+Some say it’s about sharing the blogging love but why make it mandatory?
+I have seen this abused where some bloggers on blogging groups and public fora ask for those who want to be nominated and may not take the time to check if those bloggers actually qualify for these awards.

 Nonetheless, I wish to especially thank all those who nominated me for the above awards.

 While I have decided not to accept nominations, I am so grateful to these bloggers for the nominations and for giving me an opportunity to write this post.
 Here they are:

 Ufuomaee – blogs over at https://ufuomaee.blog/ where she shares spiritual and biblical insights for every Christian.
 I love that she asks and answers the hard questions we are oft to avoid.
 She also writes captivating story series and has now published a few books.
 She is definitely a woman that inspires me and I hope you get to follow her journey, too.

 Tammy – Can I just say I love, Tammy?
 She has been one of my strongest supporters since I started this blog.
 Always cheering me up and making me feel like I’m some really smart and gifted blogger.
 She blogs over at Grandmamma Mary Martha.
 You should check out this interesting story of she came up with her blog name.

 Alisha Dane – Alisha, is a blogger and full-time teacher.
 She shares her heart and encourages young women over at her blog.